Pacific Coast Feather Company

-Pacific Coast Feather Company was a Boca Raton, Florida–based manufacturer of basic bedding including pillows, comforters, sheets, and featherbeds.
+Pacific Coast Feather Company is a Hayward, California–based brand of basic bedding including pillows, comforters, sheets, and featherbeds.

-Originally owned by the Hanauer family from 1924 through 2017, brothers Nick Hanauer and Adrian Hanauer (fourth generation) were co-chairmen until acquisition of the company by Hollander Sleep Products.
-President and CEO Mark Eichhorn, also CEO of Hollander Sleep Products, runs the day-to-day operations.
+Founded in 1884 and owned by the Hanauer family from 1924 through 2017, brothers Nick Hanauer and Adrian Hanauer (fourth generation) were co-chairmen until acquisition of the company by Hollander Sleep Products.
+President and CEO Mark Eichhorn, also CEO of Hollander Sleep Products, ran the day-to-day operations.

 In June 2017 Hollander Sleep Products announced the acquisition of the Pacific Coast Feather Company in a statement posted on its website.
 Staffing changes occurred, resulting in a temporary disruption of service.

 In 2021 Pacific Coast Feather Company/Hollander Sleep Products was acquired by Keeco, LLC, a Hayward, California-based supplier.

 The company sells its products nationwide to major department store chains under the following brand names: Pacific Coast Feather, Down Around, Protect-a-Bed, BestFit!, EuroRest, Restful Nights, Calvin Klein, Spring Air, Sheex, Sleep for Success by Dr. Maas, Elie Tahari and Jockey.
 Additionally, the PCF name itself is licensed across a wide range of brands.

 The company operates direct sourcing abroad and maintains six manufacturing plants in North America.